-Here’s another cookie to consider when you are low on flour: Monsters.
+Here’s a cookie to consider when you are low on flour: Monsters!
 Monster Cookies are peanut butter flavored oatmeal cookies packed with chunks of candy and usually made without flour.

 - 3 large eggs